Wissahickon Creek: Geography and recreation

-Devil's Pool is an attraction best reached from Valley Green by crossing the stream and taking the footpath on the eastern bank, going downstream to the mouth of the Cresheim Creek.
+Devil's Pool is a swimming area on the mouth of Cresheim Creek.
 As the ravine widens into the Cresheim, the waters gather in a basin surrounded on either side by rocky outcroppings before flowing into the Wissahickon Creek.
-Legend has it that the Native American Lenape tribes used this as a spiritual area, where local author Phyllis Knapp Thomas writes that "...the Good Spirit is claimed to have banished the Evil Spirit into deep, dark waters."
+Legend has it that the Native American Lenape tribes used this as a spiritual area, where local author Phyllis Knapp Thomas writes that "...the Good Spirit is claimed to have banished the Evil Spirit into deep, dark waters".
 Although it is not legal due to unsafe levels of pollutants, Devil's pool has become a popular area to swim, lounge, and drink.
 Unfortunately, Devil's pool often falls victim to litter and vandalism.
 However, recent efforts to clean the site by the Friends of the Wissahickon have been moderately successful.